Parts

 As you may have noticed this component has a query, a view and a processor.
 Processors are optional JavaScript functions that can do whatever you need it to.
 For instance fetch data from another source than the CMS, or post-process the query response before it is passed to the view etc.

-The Enonic adapter will execute the query, pass the result via the processor, then to the view which then renders the component.
+The Enonic adapter will execute the query, pass the result via the processor, and then to the view which renders the component.

 child list rendered